itssmutnuri/itssmutnuri.github.io/_publications/firefly.md

 ---

-This work was done in collaboration with Yue Hu, under the guidance of Prof. Peter Beerel at the <a href="https://sites.usc.edu/eessc/"  target="_blank">EESSC Group</a>.
+This work was done in collaboration with Yue, Hu under the guidance of Prof. Peter Beerel at the <a href="https://sites.usc.edu/eessc/"  target="_blank">EESSC Group</a>.

 The paper was presented as a poster at the Artificial Intelligence for Humanitarian Assistance and Disaster Response Workshop (AI + HADR - <a href="https://www.hadr.ai/previous-versions/iccv-2023/accepted-papers-iccv23"  target="_blank">link</a>).
 Below is a picture (thanks <a href="https://tarun005.github.io"  target="_blank">Tarun</a>!):